 A Will ought to be made devoid of any undue influence or pressure from any of the beneficiaries to the Will.
 In the event of any form of undue pressure or coercion on the testator (writer of the Will), the Will be declared null and void.

 1. Written Will

 Every Will must be in writing to guard against fraud.
 The only people who can make an oral Will are people in active Military service.

 A will must be signed by the maker of the Will (Testator) in the case of a man or (Testatrix) in the case of a woman.
-Where the Testator or Testatrix as the case maybe is an illiterate and cannot sign the Will but can make a thumb print, an illiterate Jurat must be included in the Will duly signed by the interpreter.
+Where the Testator or Testatrix as the case may be is illiterate and cannot sign the Will but can make a thumbprint, an illiterate Jurat must be included in the Will duly signed by the interpreter.
 The signature comes at the end of the Will.

 The Testator’s signature must be acknowledged in the presence of at least 2 witnesses.
 It can be more than 2 witnesses but not less than 2 witnesses.
 These 2 witnesses must all be present at the same time when the Testator is signing the Will.
 Failure to follow this procedure renders the Will invalid.

 WHO CAN BENEFIT FROM A WILL IN CAMEROON?